Where are the dances held?

 $ 5 [age 16-25]

 (Special dances may have higher suggested donations.)

 When are the dances?

 G.O.D.S. conducts contra dances, along with waltzing sessions, at least twice monthly.
-Dances are regularly held the first and fifth Sunday, and third Saturday of each month.
+Dances are regularly held on the first and fifth Sunday, and third Saturday of each month.
 Sometimes additional dances are held.
 More information on our contra dance and waltzing schedule is found on our Calendar page.

 How difficult is contra dance?